stephenWanjala/KomposeTable/README.md

 # KomposeTable

-**KomposeTable** is a highly customizable table component for Compose Multiplatform, offering features like sorting, column resizing, row selection, and theming.
+**KomposeTable** is a highly customizable table component with A nealy Similar API as JavaFx Table for Compose Multiplatform, offering features like sorting, column resizing, row selection, and theming.

 ## Features